WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.md

 ## Troubleshooting

 If you are currently dealing with some path errors (module not found), instead of running `npm start`, run `NODE_PATH=src/ npm run start`.

+If you are getting `Error: Invalid key specified`, ensure your key is correct in `.env.local` and restart `npm start` after changing the file so the new value is loaded (.env files are cached).

 # Editing